-Although Dr. Parviz Kavoussi focuses on his subspecialty niche and does not offer general urology services, with his specialty training and skills in microsurgery he does offer other specialty microsurgical services and specific services on the male reproductive tract.
+Although Dr. Parviz Kavoussi and Dr. G. Luke Machen focus on their subspecialty niche and do not offer general urology services, with their specialty training and skills in microsurgery they do offer other specialty microsurgical services and specific services on the male reproductive tract.

 Chronic testicular pain is defined as pain that lasts for at least 3 months.
 Chronic testicular pain has historically been, and continues to be, a challenging diagnosis and a difficult issue to treat.
 Conservative treatment is the first line treatment, but surgical intervention may be required for those who fail conservative treatment, and for many men, can be a cure.
 As many as 100,000 men in the United States are diagnosed with chronic testicular pain annually, due to varying causes.
 In specific situations, targeted surgical treatments are the mainstay for cure.
 Varicoceles (abnormally dilated veins around the testicle), which are present in 15% of men, may result in testicular pain, and repairing the varicocele microsurgically offers a high success rate at resolution of pain.
 (To read more on varicocele repair click here..)
 In men with retractile testicles, who develop pain due to hyperactive muscles pulling the testicles up during physical activity, some of which even have to milk the testicles back down to the scrotum again for relief after retraction, have a high success rate with a microsurgical cremaster muscle release.
 This is a minimally invasive procedure that prevents testicular retraction after the procedure.